swkWien/sessions/2023/cr20231104_gdrc/README.md

 ### Host
 The retreat is hosted by Nagarro GmbH (https://www.nagarro.com).
-Arrival time is 08:30-09:00.
-We start at 09:00.
+Arrival time is 08:15-09:00.
+Sessions start at 09:00.
 You will receive an email with additional information in the run up to the event.

 ## Eventbrite order mail